-For example: high estrogen activity on breast tissue will cause an enlargement of the glandular tissue and increase the size of the breasts (and make your breasts tender which tends to occur around the menstrual cycle).
+High estrogen activity on breast tissue will cause an enlargement (3) of the glandular tissue and increase the size of the breasts (and make your breasts tender which tends to occur around the menstrual cycle).

-Estrogen also causes the endometrial tissue to grow (another important part of the menstrual cycle) and unopposed estrogen is a risk factor for the development of both breast and endometrial cancer.
+Estrogen also causes the endometrial tissue to grow (another important part of the menstrual cycle) and unopposed estrogen is a risk factor for the development of both breast and endometrial cancer (4).

 In addition, estrogen also increases the growth rate of fat cells in the body.

-Under the influence of estrogen, fat cells enlarge in specific areas on the female body - mostly the hips, thighs and the gluteal (butt) region.
+Under the influence of estrogen, fat cells enlarge in specific areas of the female body – mostly the hips, thighs, and the gluteal (butt) region.